shadowmoose/switchboard.js/README.md

 })
 ```

-...or perhaps you'd like to implement a client->server connection, using persistent IDs that survive through browser restarts?
+...or perhaps you'd like to implement a client->host connection, using persistent IDs that survive through browser restarts?
 ```ts
 import {Matchmaker} from 'switchboard.js';